danielraffel/GCPTailWall/README.md

 `[jq](https://manpages.ubuntu.com/manpages/xenial/man1/jq.1.html)` is installed as part of the setup to process JSON data, which is necessary for interacting with Tailscale and Cloudflare APIs during the setup process.

 ## Important Notes
-- If you've not used certain Google Cloud APIs the Google CLI might ask you to enable them and retry again.
+1. If you've not used certain Google Cloud APIs the Google CLI might ask you to enable them and retry again.
-- If you're getting permission errors such as "Request had insufficient authentication scopes" then you probably did not enable the Access Scopes.
+2. If you're getting permission errors such as "Request had insufficient authentication scopes" then you probably did not enable the Access Scopes.
 To fix this go to GCP Console > [Compute Engine](https://console.cloud.google.com/compute/) and then stop the VM you want to install this script on.
 Once stopped, select `edit` and scroll down to `Access scopes` and select `Allow full access to all Cloud APIs` then press `save` and restart the VM.
 You need to do this for the Google CLI to have the ability to perform lots of API calls on your behalf.
-- The file `example.variables.txt` includes all possible variables that `setup.sh` creates within `variables.txt`.
+3. The file `example.variables.txt` includes all possible variables that `setup.sh` creates within `variables.txt`.
 If you prefer to manually create the file, you can then run `setup_tailscale.sh` with `sudo bash setup_tailscale.sh`.
+4 If you're having a hard time Creating a Cloudflare API Token
+* Log in to your Cloudflare dashboard.
+* Navigate to My Profile > API Tokens.
+* Click Create Token.
+* Use the "Edit zone DNS" template as a starting point.
+* Set permissions to Zone > DNS > Edit.
+* Include all the zones you want Caddy to be able to issue certificates for, or select "Include all zones" if you prefer.
+* Complete the token creation process.